kekeedme/kekeedme.github.io/projects/Miscellaneous/seriesQHO.md

-# Series Method to the Quantum Mechanical Harmonic Oscillator
+# Series Method for the Quantum Mechanical Harmonic Oscillator
 In this section, we will use the series method to solve a second order differential equation of the type:

 $$